 Net interest income on the FFELP Loans will be the primary source of net income generated by this segment.
 We expect this portfolio to have an amortization period in excess of 20 years with a 7-year remaining weighted average life.
 Interest earned on our FFELP Loans is primarily indexed to daily one-month LIBOR and our cost of funds is primarily indexed to rates other than daily one-month LIBOR, creating the possibility of basis and repricing risk related to these assets.
-The Federal Education Loans segment's Core Earnings net interest margin was 0.83 percent in 2018 compared with 0.79 percent in 2017.
-At December 31, 2018, 87 percent of our FFELP Loan portfolio was funded to term with non-recourse, long-term securitization debt.
-As of December 31, 2018, we had \$72.3 billion of FFELP Loans outstanding, compared with \$81.7 billion outstanding at December 31, 2017.
+The Federal Education Loans segment's Core Earnings net interest margin was 0.83% in 2019, unchanged from 2018.
+At December 31, 2019, 90% of our FFELP Loan portfolio was funded to term with non-recourse, long-term securitization debt.
+As of December 31, 2019, we had \$64.6 billion of FFELP Loans outstanding, compared with \$72.3 billion outstanding at December 31, 2018.

-A source of variability in net interest income could be Floor Income we earn on certain FFELP Loans.
+Asource of variability in net interest income could be Floor Income we earn on certain FFELP Loans.
 Pursuant to the terms of the FFELP, certain FFELP Loans can earn interest at the stated fixed rate of interest as underlying debt interest rate expense remains variable.
 We refer to this additional spread income as "Floor Income."
 Floor Income can be volatile since it is dependent on interest rate levels.
-We frequently hedge this volatility with derivatives which lock in the value of the Floor Income over the term of the contract.
+We frequently hedge this volatility with derivatives which lock in the value of the Floor Income over the term of the contract

 Net interest income on the Private Education Loans will be the primary source of net income generated by this segment.
 We expect this portfolio to have an amortization period in excess of 20 years with a 5-year remaining weighted average life.
 Interest earned on our Private Education Refinance Loans is generally fixed rate with the related cost of funds generally fixed rate as well.
 Interest earned on the remaining Private Education Loans is generally indexed to either Prime or one-month LIBOR rates and our cost of funds is primarily indexed to one-month or three-month LIBOR, creating the possibility of basis and repricing risk related to these assets.
-The Consumer Lending segment's Core Earnings net interest margin was 3.24 percent in 2018 compared with 3.33 percent in 2017.
-At December 31, 2018, 57 percent of our Private Education Loans outstanding, compared with \$23.4 billion outstanding at December 31, 2017.
+The Consumer Lending segment's Core Earnings net interest margin was 3.30% in 2019 compared with 3.24% in 2018.
+At December 31, 2019, 59% of our Private Education Loan portfolio was funded to term with non-recourse, long-term securitization debt.
+As of December 31, 2019, we had \$22.2 billion of Private Education Loans outstanding unchanged from December 31, 2018.